FLCAC-admin/FLCAC-docs/docs/MetadataGuidance.md

 ![alt text](img/inputs_outputs_tab.png)

 ## **Flow** (_Mandatory_)
-Elementary Flows: Should only be from the [FEDEFL](https://www.lcacommons.gov/lca-collaboration/Federal_LCA_Commons/elementary_flow_list/datasets) Read more about elementary flow alignment on the FLCAC [here](https://flcac-admin.github.io/FLCAC-docs/datasubmissionhandbook#elementary-flow-alignment).
+{term}`Elementary Flows <elementary flow>`: Should only be from the [FEDEFL](https://www.lcacommons.gov/lca-collaboration/Federal_LCA_Commons/elementary_flow_list/datasets).

 **Example(s)**
 ![alt text](img/elementary_flow_names.png)

 :::{tip}
-To ensure that elementary flows included in a process are FEDEFL flows, open up the flow information by doubleclicking a flow and check the description field.
+To ensure that elementary flows included in a process are FEDEFL flows, open up the flow information by double clicking a flow and check the description field.
 The description will include a statement such as this "From FedElemFlowList_1.0.1.
 Flow Class: Chemicals.
 Not a preferred flow." if it is a FEDEFL flow.
 :::

-Technosphere Flows: Should be newly created flows based on the [ILCD naming convention](#name-mandatory).
+{term}`Technosphere Flows <technosphere flow>`: Should be newly created flows based on the [ILCD naming convention](#name-mandatory).
 Read about technosphere flow alignment on the FLCAC [here](https://flcac-admin.github.io/FLCAC-docs/datasubmissionhandbook#technosphere-flow-alignment).

 **Example(s)**
 ![alt text](img/tech_flow_names.png)

 Quantitative Reference Flow: The quantitative reference flow is the designated output of a process.
 The quantitative reference flow is bolded and can be in the inputs or outputs section depending on the process type.
-A process must have a quantitative reference flow to be created.
+A {term}`process` must have a quantitative reference flow to be created.

 **Example(s)**
 ![alt text](img/quant_ref.png)